Splode/hackwild/_posts/2020-06-03-event-handling-techniques.md

 If you're working in a server-side context, such as with Node.js, you won't have access to the EventTarget class.
 Instead, Node.js has its own version, [EventEmitter](https://nodejs.org/api/events.html#events_class_eventemitter).

 Working with the EventEmitter class is like working with EventTarget.
 Instead of extending EventTarget, our class will extend `EventEmitter`.
 Events fire with the `emit` method, which takes the event name as a string.
-You can pass any number of optional arguments in as event data.
+You can pass any number of optional arguments as event data.

 ```ts
 // Timer.ts